DevMountain/react-1-3/README.md

 ### Summary

-In this part we will use `axios` in the `componentDidMount` method of `App`, to get a list of products from the products API.
-We will refer to the documentation for this API, to tell us what how to format our axios requests.
+In this part we will use `axios` in the `componentDidMount` lifecycle method of `App.js`, to get a list of products from the API.
+We will refer to the documentation for this API, to tell us how to format our axios requests.
 We will also be able to add new items to the products API server.
 In order to access the server, we will have to request an `API key`.
-This is common practice for public API's, that they require users to provide a personal API key, so that they can validate and control who has access to their servers.
+This is a common practice for public API's; requiring users to provide a personal API key so that they can validate, control and track who has access to their servers.
 In the case of our products API, this API key needs to be applied to all http requests as a query parameter called `key`.

 ## Step 1